CiviCooP/no.maf.kidbanking/README.md

 ## Provided matchers for CiviBanking

-* **Find pending contribution with KID as contribution_id** This matcher will try to lookup a pending contribution based on the contribution_id given in the KID.
-If one is found and amount, currency, campaign and date are matched the transaction will process automatically.
-The contribution status is updated to completed.
 * **Find any pending contribution** This matcher will lookup all pending contributions for a contact.
 The contact is derived from the KID.
 The contribution status is updated to completed.
 * **Create a contribution** Create a new contribution for a contact.
 The contact is derived from the KID.